emmanuel254/react-whatsapp-editor/README.md

 * **Strikethrough:** Wrap text in tildes `~like this~`.
 * **Inline Code:** Wrap text in single backticks ``like this``.
 * **Multiline Code Block:** Type three backticks ````` and start typing to create a shaded code block.
+* **Emojis:** Use the built-in toolbar smiley face to open the picker, or use your native OS emoji keyboard.
+Emojis are parsed and exported as standard Unicode characters.

 ---